TIPS FOR PARENTS

 Information provided by the National Cyber Security Alliance.

-The most important thing to remember when you go online is to keep private, personal information to yourself!
-Information that should not be shared on the Internet include:
+The most important thing to remember when you go online is to keep private, personal information to yourself.
+Information that should not be shared on the Internet includes:

 Screen names: Your screen name is the first thing someone sees when you are in a chat room.
 Your screen name is the first thing someone sees on an instant message or an email.
 It identifies who you are.
 When choosing a screen name, make sure you do not reveal your real name.
 You should avoid suggestive or provocative names like badgirl or lookingforlove.
 Don’t use your year of birth or age, because it is important to keep personal information like how old you are to yourself until you really know someone.
 When choosing a screen name, it is best to select a combination of letters and numbers that do not identify you.
 It is o.k. to refer to something that you like, like a band or a sport or a video game.